 - In a large bowl, combine the cilantro root paste and fish sauce.
 Place chicken pieces in the marinade and turn to coat well.
 Cover and marinate in the fridge for at least 1 hour and up to 3 hours.

 - In a small nonreactive saucepan over medium-high heat, bring the vinegar to a boil.
 Add the sugar, stirring until it has completely dissolved, then lower the heat to medium-low and let simmer for 5 minutes.

-- Meanwhile, using a mortar and pestle or a bowl and the back of a spoon, pound or mash the garlic and salt to a smooth paste.
+- Meanwhile, using a or a bowl and the back of a spoon, pound or mash the garlic and salt to a smooth paste.
 Stir in the red pepper flakes and blend well.

 - Remove the vinegar mixture from the heat and stir in the garlic paste.
 Let cool to room temperature.
 Store sealed in a glass jar in the refrigerator for up to 2 days.